-Q362: The police have removed/seized my vehicle because I did not have any insurance, how do I get it back?
+Q362: The police have removed/seized my vehicle because I did not have any insurance or a driving licence, how do I get it back?

 In order to get your vehicle released you must:

 · Prove you are the registered keeper or the owner of the vehicle.